christianosa/node_rest_api_sequelize/README.md

 ## What is this?
-This example / project was created as an initiative to share something I learned about how to create REST API in NODE (backend).
+This example / project was created as an initiative to share something I learned about how to create REST API in Node.js (backend).

 ## Introduction
 This project is an application / sample created to memorize topics from a great online course I attended.
 It was an interesting sample that I would like to share.